Accelize/acid/readme.md

 run the `acid start` command line).

 An SSH key is created at the same time and is used only once for the Ansible configuration.
-When using the command line utility, this key is stored in the `~/.config/acid/agents/AGENT` in PEM format and in the `terraform.tfstate` file.
+This key is stored in PEM format and in the `terraform.tfstate` file.

+When using from Azure pipeline, the key is stored as artifact.
+When using the command line utility the key is stored in `~/.config/acid/agents/AGENT`.

 ### Cloud credentials